DemonicTricycle/DemonicTricycle-ELECH309/docs/audio/analogFilter.md

 It is possible to combine amplification and filter into one amplifier, but this would have required a bandwidth gain product of several MHz.

-It is possible to improve our guard filter, probably by changing the amplifier to improve the performance (the cut-off frequency is correct, but the slope is not steep enough).
+It is possible to improve the guard filter, probably by changing the amplifier to improve the performance (the cut-off frequency is correct, but the slope is not steep enough).